 Nitric oxide (NO) plays an important role in a number of physiological processes.
-It is well known, that vascular endothelial cells produce NO. However, other cells, which are involved in haemostasis - blood platelets may also synthesize NO and platelet NO synthase (NOS) has been described and identified during the mid 90s (Muruganadam and Mutus 1994).
-Two main NOS isoforms have been isolated: calcium independent inducible NOS (iNOS) and a calcium/calmodulin dependent endothelium type NOS (eNOS) (Mehta et al. 1995).
-NO is released by NOS-es action from the guanidyno moiety of L-arginine, yielding NO and cytruline.
+It is well known that vascular endothelial cells produce NO. However, other cells, which are involved in hemostasis - blood platelets may also synthesize NO and platelet NO synthase (NOS) has been identified by Muruganadam and Mutus (1994).
+Two main NOS isoforms have been isolated: calcium-independent inducible NOS (iNOS) and a calcium/calmodulin-dependent endothelial NOS (eNOS) (Mehta et al. 1995).
+NO is released by NOS action from the guanidine moiety of L-arginine, yielding NO and citrulline.
 NO is very simple free radical which play important regulatory role in many tissues, but originally NO was identified as a factor influenced mainly human vascular system.
-NO has been implicated in a number of cardiovascular diseases and every risk factor for these appears to be associated with a reduction in endothelial generation of NO.
+NO has been implicated in a number of cardiovascular diseases and every risk factor appears to be associated with a reduction in endothelial generation of NO.

 Evidences of some cooperation between homocysteine and 'NO in vascular system pathogenesis originate from physiological, cellular and genetic reports.
-Patients from population with NOS3 894TT genotype (mutation in gene for nitric oxide synthase) have tendency to higher Hcy concentration in the blood.
-Mentioned tendency was especially distinct in subpopulation of NOS3 894TT patients who had low foliate levels.
-However, there was no strictly correlation between NOS3 894TT genotype and Hcy plasma levels (Brown et al. 2003).
-The question is how Hcy can modulate 'NO synthase.
-First thought is that Hcy may influence on NOS activity.
-Transformation of radiolabelled arginine to cytruline catalyze by nitric oxide synthase is unchanged after renal arterial endothelium incubation with Hcy (40 μM) in comparison with control cells.
-Also after incubation of endothelial cells with Hcy (10, 20 and 50 μM during 24 hours) NOS activity was untouched (Fatini et al. 2005).
-Despite the fact that NOS activity seemed to be normal also during hyperhomocysteinemia in vitro, level of [•]NO under such conditions is definitely lower and this effect is directly proportional to Hcy plasma level (Becker et al. 2005).
-One of possible way of NOS activity regulation by Hcy is action through direct dimethylarginine dimethylaminohydrolase (DDAH) binding via disulfide bounds and further asymmetric dimethylarginine (ADMA) accumulation, what disrupts NOS activity (Stühlinger et al. 2001).
-Similar observations confirming ADMA accumulation during hiperhomocysteinemia has been done in animal models (Akhand et al. 1999).
-The same authors have observed in vitro that ADMA secretion by human endothelial cells after stimulation by Hcy (24 hours) can be stopped by using S-adenosylhomocysteine - methylation inhibitor.
+Patients from population with NOS3 894TT genotype (mutation in gene for nitric oxide synthase) have a tendency to higher Hcys concentration in the blood.
+Mentioned tendency was especially distinct subpopulation of NOS3 894TT patients who had low foliate levels.
+However, there was no close correlation between NOS3 894TT genotype and Hcys plasma levels (Brown et al. 2003).
+The question is how Heys can modulate NO synthase.
+First thought is that Heys may influence on NOS activity.
+Transformation radiolabeled arginine to citrulline catalyzed by nitric oxide synthase is unchanged after renal arterial endothelium incubation with Hcys (40 μM) in comparison with control cells.
+Also after incubation of endothelial cells with Heys (10, 20 and 50 μM for 24 h) NOS activity was untouched (Fatini et al. 2005).
+Despite the fact that NOS activity also seemed to be normal during hyperhomocysteinemia in vitro, level of NO under such conditions is definitely lower and this effect is directly proportional to Hcys plasma level (Becker et al. 2005).
+One of possible way of NOS activity regulation by Heys is action through direct dimethylarginine dimethylaminohydrolase (DDAH) binding via disulfide bounds and further asymmetric dimethylarginine (ADMA) accumulation, what disrupts NOS activity (Stühlinger et al. 2001).
+Similar observations confirming ADMA accumulation during hyperhomocysteinemia has been done in animal models (Akhand et al. 1999).
+The same authors have observed in vitro that ADMA secretion by human endothelial cells after stimulation by Heys can be stopped (for 24 h by using S-adenosylhomocysteine methylation inhibitor).

-The main molecules responsible for decrease of $^{\circ}$ NO level in hyperhomocysteinemic patients are probably reactive oxygen species (ROS).
-Hcy can enhance ROS production (Li et al. 2002, Fischer et al. 2003, Fatini et al. 2005) - the generation of superoxide anion ($O_2^{-\circ}$) in reaction catalyzed by NADPH oxidase (Becker et al. 2005).
-Results of Fischer et al. (2003) showed the increased of protein nitration (induced by peroxynitrite, which is produced in the reaction of $^{\circ}$ NO with $O_2^{-\circ}$.
+The main molecules responsible for decrease of NO level in hyperhomocysteinemic patients are probably reactive oxygen species (ROS).
+Heys can enhance ROS production (Li et al. 2002, Fischer et al. 2003, Fatini et al. 2005) - the generation of superoxide anion (O2^{-•}) in reaction catalyzed by NADPH oxidase (Becker et al. 2005).
+Fischer et al. (2003) showed the increased of protein nitration (induced by peroxynitrite, which is produced in the reaction of NO with O2^{-•}).